thimble-consulting/dotfiles/README.md

 4. Start Alfred and check in its settings that it is set to start on login.

+5. [Optional] Change the mac Cmd-Space Keyboard Shortcut to open Alfred instead of Spotlight

+  i.
+First, go to System Settings > Keyboard > Keyboard Shortcuts > Spotlight and disable the Cmd-Space setting ii.
+Then, in Alfred, set the shortcut to Cmd-Space

 ## Keeping libraries & settings up to date

 The repo uses `topgrade` to run software updates.
 This is a library that automates checking if other libraries/systems need to be updated, including Homebrew, Mise, MacOS, Visual Studio Code Extensions and more.
 To run these updates just run: